Multidimensional random motions with a natural number of finite velocities: Introduction

 Random evolutions represent a realistic alternative to diffusion processes to suitably model real phenomena in several fields.
 In geology, to represent the oscillations of the ground \cite{TDcMS2018}, in physics, to describe the random movements of electrons in a conductor or the bacterial dynamics \cite{MADlB2012}, or the movements of particles in gases, and in finance, to model stock prices \cite{KR2013}.

 In this paper we present some general results for a wide class of random motions moving with a natural number of finite velocities.
 After a detailed introduction on the probabilistic description of these stochastic processes, we begin our study focusing on minimal motions, i.e. those one moving with the minimum number of velocities in order to have the state space of the same dimension of the space where they develop.
 In this case we derive the exact probability in terms of their basic components, generalizing the known results in the current literature.
-The probabilities concern both the inner part and the border of the support of the moving particle.
+The probabilities concern both the inner part and the boundary of the support of the moving particle.
 Furthermore, thanks to a one-to-one correspondence between minimal stochastic dynamics, we introduce a \textit{canonical (minimal) motion} to help the analysis and to show explicit results.
+The provided examples concern different type of motions governed by both Poisson-type processes and geometric counting processes.
 In Section 3 we derive the distribution of a motion moving with an arbitrary number of velocities by connecting the problem to minimal movements.
-Finally, in Section 4, we recover the analytic approach to show some characteristics of stochastic dynamics driven by a non-homogeneous Poisson process; in particular the relationships between the conditional probability of movements in higher order and lower dimensional dynamics.
+Finally, in Section 4, we recover the analytic approach to show some characteristics of stochastic dynamics driven by a non-homogeneous Poisson process; in particular, the relationships between the conditional probability of movements in higher order and lower dimensional dynamics.